gohugoio/hugoDocs/content/en/content-management/page-bundles.md

 - It will have no `Permalink` and no rendered HTML in `public/`.
 - It will not be part of `.Site.RegularPages`, etc.

-But you can get it by `.Site.GetPage`.
+But you can get it by [.Site.GetPage](https://gohugo.io/methods/site/getpage/).
 Here is an example:

 ```go-html-template
 {{ $headless := .Site.GetPage "/some-headless-bundle" }}